About Us!

 Advika T; Henna Artist & Social Media Manager

 Hi!
-I’m Advika, a Junior at Lexington High School. and a budding henna artist.
+I’m Advika, a senior at Lexington High School. and a budding henna artist.
 Born in India, I am also a student of Indian classical music and have been taking vocal Carnatic singing lessons for many years.
 After coming to the US at a very young age, I became introduced to fine arts and I am continuing to look for new expressions for my art.
 Currently, I am a certified watercolor and graphite artist and practice on a daily basis.
 I always find ways to connect to my cultural roots, whether it's through art, singing, dance, photography, or henna.

 I’ve always been fascinated by henna art, and just recently I joined Henna for Humanity as a henna artist.
 I also deeply connect with our message about empowerment for women and providing education for those who don’t have access to it.
 I was very thrilled when Niyathi asked me to join Henna for Humanity and I am looking forward to working with her and the others to share our henna art with the world.